Grevillea agrifolia: Taxonomy

 Grevillea microcarpa was first formally described in 1993 by Peter M. Olde and Neil R. Marriott in the journal Telopea but in 2000 was reduced to G. agrifolia subsp. microcarpa by Makinson in the Flora of Australia.

 Distribution and habitat

 Blue grevillea grows in rocky places in coastal areas and near water in the Kimberley region of Western Australia and in the Victoria River district in the Northern Territory.
 Subspecies microcarpa is restricted to the area between Napier Broome Bay and the King Edward and Drysdale Rivers in the northern Kimberley region.

+Conservation status

+Grevillea agrifolia is listed as "Least Concern" on the IUCN Red List of Threatened Species, due to it being a common, widespread species with no known current or near future substantial threats.